rkuma183/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

 Same with Jekyll.

-The structure of posts makes it easy to move it to any number of other Jekyll themes with only a few edits.
+The structure of files in jekyll makes it easy (with only a few edits) to switch the site to use any number of other Jekyll themes.

 ### Jekyll Theme shops
 To see responsive websites, get to it quicker on your mobile smartphone QR code is provided for you.